 Food & Fund Drives

-ACCESS IS CURRENTLY NOT ACCEPTING FOOD FROM FOOD DRIVES BECAUSE OF COVID-19.
-WE ENCOURAGE YOU TO HOST FUND DRIVES TO HELP ACCESS PROVIDE SERVICES WHERE THE COMMUNITY NEEDS IT THE MOST.
+WE ENCOURAGE YOU TO VISIT OUR NEW VIRTUAL FOOD DRIVE WEBSITE OR HOST FUND DRIVES TO HELP US PROVIDE SERVICES WHERE THE COMMUNITY NEEDS THEM MOST.

 Thank you for organizing a Food or Fund drive to help fight hunger in our community!
 Our step-by-step Food and Fund Drive kit gives you all the information you need to run a successful drive – from how to get started, to most needed foods, and a helpful checklist.